syed-ghufran-hassan/RentChain/README.md

 - **Property Tokenization (ERC‑721)** – Every property is minted as an NFT, giving on‑chain proof of title or leasehold rights.
 Only the NFT holder can create a rental agreement for that property.
 - **Time‑Locked Escrow** – After the lease ends, a 7‑day dispute window starts.
 If no dispute is raised, anyone can trigger `autoReleaseDeposit()` to return the deposit to the tenant automatically.
 - **Optional Dispute Resolver** – A DAO or multisig can be plugged in as the dispute resolver.
 When a dispute is raised, the resolver is notified and can settle the deposit via `resolveDispute(bool tenantWins)`.
+- **Yield Tokenization (ERC‑20)** – Owners can tokenize a future rent stream into `RentStreamToken`.
+Investors buy tokens and receive a proportional share of each rent payment.
+The owner gains upfront liquidity, and investors earn a yield.

 ---